bburan/NEUS642/syllabus.md

 First, identify a dataset you'd like to work with.
 If you need help identifying a dataset pertinent to your area of interest, please contact a TA or course instructor.
 The dataset should be of reasonable size (i.e., no 10 gigabyte confocal images).
 You may need to do some post-processing of the data to get the file down to a reasonable size.

 Next, think of a reasonable problem that you can walk the class through in two hours.
 The exercise should load the data, perform some processing and/or summary of the data and then plot the results.
-For examples of exercises in this format, see the ones developed for the [Python Neurobootcamp](https://github.com/dasaderi/python_neurobootcamp) (days 2 through 4).

 Now, write the code to perform these steps and generate your plot.
 Once the code works, break it down into individual cells for a Jupyter Notebook.
 Above each code cell, add a Markdown cell explaining what's happening in the block below.
 Identify four or five cells that may serve as exercises.
 You'll remove the code from these cells and add some explanation above the blank cell instructing the class what problem needs to be solved before they can move onto the next step.
 They will then have 5-15 minutes (depending on the complexity of the problem) to try and figure out the code that solves the problem.